Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 • Mammillaria pseudorekoi Boed.
 1933

 Cultivation: Requires excellent drainage provided by porous cactus soil.
 We suggest repotting every 2-3 years.
 Prefers bright light and ample airflow.
-Outside full sun or afternoon shade, inside needs bright light, and some direct sun.
-Water abundantly the soil when it is dry to the touch.
+Outside full sun or afternoon shade, inside it needs bright light, and some direct sun.
+Water the soil abundantly when it is dry to the touch.
 Allow soil to drain thoroughly before watering again.
 Do not water much in the winter (Rot prone).
 Protect from frost.
-But hardy to -5°C if kept dry.
+But it's hardy to -5°C if kept dry.
 During the beautiful season enrich the soil using a fertilizer rich in potassium and phosphorous, but poor in nitrogen, because this chemical element doesn’t help the development of succulent plants, making them too soft and full of water.
-Easily clustering and easily flowered.
+Easily clustering, it's an easy bloomer.
 Most plants will offset readily, and clumps can be produced in a few years.

 Propagation: Division, direct sow after last frost.